leftfield-geospatial/orthority/README.md

 ```

 ### Requirements
 The following dependencies are installed in the process above.
-The `rasterio` package has binary dependencies that are not directly available through `pip`, hence the recommendation for using `conda`.

   - python >= 3.8
   - rasterio >= 1.2